senaite/senaite.core/src/senaite/core/tests/doctests/SidebarNavigation.rst

 ==================

 The sidebar navigation provides a dynamic, configurable navigation tree for SENAITE LIMS.
-It queries both portal_catalog and uid_catalog to build a hierarchical structure of navigation items.
+It queries registered catalogs to build a hierarchical structure of navigation items.

 Running this test from the buildout directory::